thunderclap-io/thunderclap-qemu/README.md

 If none of the above mechanisms serve your purpose, you can use the TLP positional structs.
 These also form the mechanism for parsing TLPs.
-They are a family of structs, all starting with `TLP64`.
+The positional structs are named using a common pattern according to their purpose.
+Each name starts with with `TLP64`.
-Next is a word referring to varieties of TLPs that the particular struct applies to, followed by `DWord`, and the 0-indexed position of that DWord within the header.
+This is followed by a word referring to varieties of TLPs that the particular struct applies to, then `DWord`, and the 0-indexed position of that DWord within the header.
 The fields of each DWord directly correspond to the field of the TLP in the PCIe manual.
 For more information, see the defining file, `pcie.h`, or the PCIe manual.
-Thus the total list of structs is:
+The total list of structs is:

 * `struct TLP64DWord0`.
 The very first DWord in a header, common to all TLPs.
 * `struct TLP64RequestDWord1`.
 The second DWord, common to standard request TLPs.
-* `struct TLP64MessageRequestDWord1` For message requests.
+* `struct TLP64MessageRequestDWord1`.
+For message requests.
-* `struct TLP64CompletionDWord1`
+* `struct TLP64CompletionDWord1`.
+The second DWord in a completion TLP.
-* `struct TLP64CompletionDWord2`
+* `struct TLP64CompletionDWord2` The third DWord in a completion TLP.
-* `struct TLP64ConfigRequestDWord2`
+* `struct TLP64ConfigRequestDWord2`.
+The third DWord in a configuration-request TLP.

-For positions in headers where the DWord has only one meaning -- normally an address -- no struct is used.
+For positions in headers where the DWord has only one meaning &ndash; normally an address &ndash; no struct is used.
 To make use of these structs, I recommend simply casting the pointers as appropriate.

 ### Endianness

-BERI is big-endian, while the Intel platforms that host the attack device are little-endian, so attention has to be paid to the endianness of the data written.
+BERI is big-endian, while the Intel platforms that host the attack device are little-endian, so attention has to be paid to endianness.
 The `send_tlp` function handles the corrections that need to be made to the headers, but it is up to the user to do the same for the data.

-In practice, I have found that to this, the data must be parsed semantically into fields, and then each field must be endianness corrected.
+In practice, I have found that to this the data must be parsed semantically into fields, and then each field must be endianness corrected.
 An example of this can be found in the `endianness_swap_freebsd_mbuf_header` function in `attacks.c`.
 This is aided as QEMU includes some functions for endianness correction in the file `qemu/bswap.h`.
 It also includes a family of functions for converting functions specifically to and from the endianness of the 'CPU', which QEMU perceives to be the emulated CPU, but which is actually the CPU of the victim machine in our case.